jina-ai/jina/docs/fundamentals/clean-code.md

 ## Power heavy-lifting job by the Flow, not Client

 Wrap heavy lifting jobs inside an `Executor` and part of the `Flow`.
-For instance, loading a high resolution images from Client into `Document` and `DocumentArray` could be time consuming.
+For instance, loading high resolution images from Client into `Document` and `DocumentArray` could be time consuming.
 Put it inside an Executor could leverage Jina's capability to scale it up.